sebogh/panache/README.md

 ---
 ```

-Depending on the value of the command line option `--medium` (e.g. `darfthtml`,
+Depending on the value of the command line option `--medium` (`darfthtml`,
-`finalhtml`, or `wiki`), panache would select either the
+`finalhtml`, or `wiki`), panache would select either the `privatedrafthtml`-,
-`privatedrafthtml`-, `privatefinalhtml`- or `wikihtml`-style.
-It would then
+`privatefinalhtml`- or `wikihtml`-style.
+It would then compute the commandline
-compute the commandline, filters and metadata for the selected style and finally
+(options, filters and metadata) for the selected style and finally call Pandoc.
-call Pandoc.

 ## Cascading Style Definition